Nurse – Day Program

 For 2015 campuses, SIG will only be hiring a Day Nurse for the Fairfield University program in Fairfield, CT and the Stuart Country Day School program in Princeton, NJ.

 The Nurse is responsible for first aid triage, medical information and operations in the infirmary.
 The Nurse is responsible for effective infection control procedures.
 Students requiring first aid treatments due to injuries, infections or illness or requiring administration of prescribed medications are directed to the care of the Nurse.
 The Nurse participates in setting up the program infirmary, training staff on emergencies, and advising the Director on medical issues affecting students and staff.
 The nurse maintains the medical log, records and processes workers compensation claims, maintains all medical records and advises on infection control procedures in the outbreak of a virus and/or triage center for emergencies.

-- Minimally one year of experience in providing first aid treatments, triage, infection control and/or distribution of prescribed medical drugs to children in a medical institution, school or camp environment is preferred
+- Experience in providing first aid treatments, triage, infection control and/or distribution of prescribed medical drugs to children in a medical institution, school, or camp environment.

-- Proof of a Registered Nursing (RN) Degree (Preferred) or Licensed Practical Nursing Degree (based on state camp regulations) from an accredited college or nursing program
+- Proof of a Registered Nursing (RN) Degree or Licensed Practical Nursing (LPN) Degree (based on state camp regulations) from an accredited college or nursing program.
+RN Preferred.

 - Nurse must provide a professional insurance certificate for Personal Liability Insurance.
 The certificate will include an endorsement for $1,000,000 umbrella coverage.

 - Proficient in technology to manage student health records online.

 - A professional communication style and creative problem solving skills.